 Subject to any order made under section 43A, the summoning officer must ensure a copy of every panel or pool of jurors who have been summoned to attend for a criminal trial is available to be inspected by the parties to the trial from 8 a.m. on the day on which the trial is listed to begin.

-[Section 30 inserted by No. 13 of 2011 s.
+[Section 30 inserted: No. 13 of 2011 s.
 21.]

 31. Summoning of jurors